 - Take your breast cutlets or thighs and sprinkle them evenly on both sides with kosher salt and black pepper.

 - Pour or spoon over the balsamic dressing on the chicken.
-Spread it around so that it coats the chicken evenly.
+Spread it around so that it coats evenly.

 - Heat the grill on high.